Mahmoudz/awesome-topics/README.md

 <details><summary><strong>Infrastructure as Code (IaC)</strong></summary><p>

-> Infrastructure as Code (IaC) is the management of infrastructure (networks, virtual machines, load balancers, etc.) in a descriptive model, using code.
-This allows for automatic management and provisioning, improving infrastructure deployment speed and reliability.
+> Infrastructure as Code (IaC) is a practice of managing and provisioning infrastructure using code and automation.
+It allows for the creation and management of infrastructure resources, such as servers and networks, through code, enabling consistent and repeatable deployments.

+</p></details>

+<details><summary><strong>Infrastructure as a Service (IaaS)</strong></summary><p>

+> Infrastructure as a Service (IaaS) is a cloud computing model that provides virtualized computing resources over the internet.
+It offers on-demand access to virtual machines, storage, and networking, allowing users to manage and scale their infrastructure without the need for physical hardware.

+</p></details>

+<details><summary><strong>Platform as a Service (PaaS)</strong></summary><p>

+> Platform as a Service (PaaS) is a cloud computing service that provides a platform for developing, deploying, and managing applications.
+It abstracts the underlying infrastructure, offering developers a ready-to-use environment for building and hosting their software applications.

 </p></details>